pragmint/open-practices/practices/run-pair-programming-sessions.md

 ### Managing Pair Dynamics

 Rotating pairs fosters diverse perspectives, mitigates dependency, while alternating roles between Driver and Reviewer promotes skill development and sustains engagement within the team.

+### Avoiding Dependency on One Pair

+Relying too heavily on a single pair can create bottlenecks and knowledge silos within the team.
+It's essential to encourage pairing across the team and ensure that knowledge is shared widely to mitigate risks associated with individual dependencies.